 * The “desert island disc” fantasy is the dystopia of an immutable taste and immutable identity.
 It strands us at a particular phase in our listening history.
 Although the idea is that these are albums we can’t grow tired of because they grow with us, the truth is that separating them from the surrounding ocean of music would cause them, and us, to stagnate.
 They become a static structure, only understandable in terms of each other, rather than dynamic points in our development.

 § Miles’s choice of tenor sidemen always tells us much about what he wants to achieve with a particular band, and what direction he is headed.
-Coleman’s situation in ’64 is a bit like Lucky Thompson’s, who, at least on the ’54 recordings with Miles, sometimes sounds like he stepped out of a ‘40s big band; I can almost see him stand up to take his solos.
-(A grain of salt, please; it’s the only Thompson I know.)
+Coleman’s situation in ’64 is a bit like Lucky Thompson’s on the ’54 recordings with Miles; he sometimes sounds like he stepped out of a big band; I can almost see him standing up to take his solos.
+(Take that with a big grain of salt; it’s the only Thompson I know.)
 Miles clearly drew energy and ideas from tenors who pushed him in new directions, like Coltrane and Shorter.
 Shorter seems to have had a particularly pronounced impact on composition, as can be heard as early as E.S.P., which sounds more like a mid-‘60s Shorter record than anything Miles had done up to that point.
 (N.B.: each of the band members composed a tune for that record.)
 In a lovely piece comparing Shorter to Coleman, the saxophonist Bob Mintz places Shorter in the ‘60s turn to greater abstraction, which Miles picked up on: Shorter’s is “an almost free jazz approach to grooves” where “harmony and melody were very fluid, and secondary to rhythm,” an approach he refers to as “time-no changes.”